BURGER KING IPO: REVIEW, DETAILS & ANALYSIS

-If, for any reason, the company is not able to implement their growth strategies properly, then the expansion may get delayed, or even put off.
-Burger King India will not be able to realise any of their potential profit margin in that case.
+If for any reason, the company is not able to implement its growth strategies properly, then the expansion may get delayed, or even put off.
+Burger King India will not be able to realise any of its potential profit margin in that case.

 The third weakness is the outstanding criminal and legal cases against both the company and its directors.

 The cases against Burger King India relate to issues regarding police licenses, while the cases against the directors involve an investigation into fraud.